qanuq/mydotfiles/README.md

 This plugin adds completion for the file search tool [`fd`](https://github.com/sharkdp/fd).

-#### genpass

-This plugin provides three unique password generators for ZSH.
-Each generator has at least a 128-bit security margin and generates passwords from the cryptographically secure /dev/urandom.
-Each generator can also take an optional numeric argument to generate multiple passwords.

-* `genpass-apple` generates a pronounceable pseudoword passphrase of the "cvccvc" consonant/vowel syntax, inspired by Apple's iCloud Keychain password generator.
-Each password has exactly 1 digit placed at the edge of a "word" and exactly 1 capital letter to satisfy most password security requirements.

-* `genpass-monkey` generates visually unambiguous random meaningless strings using Crockford's base32.

-* `genpass-xkcd` generates passphrases from /usr/share/dict/words inspired by the famous (and slightly misleading) XKCD comic.
-Each passphrase is prepended with a digit showing the number of words in the passphrase to adhere to password security requirements that require digits.
-Each word is 6 characters or less.

 #### gh

 This plugin adds completion for the [GitHub CLI](https://cli.github.com/).